CAVENDISH RADIO ASTRONOMY & COSMOLOGY

 Dr Michael Crisp (Engineering Department) - Ultra fast digital communications

-Major collaborations
+Major international collaborations

 Our current major collaborations include:

-Research in Radio-astronomy
+Research in Radio-astronomy / cosmology

-Prof Jackie Hewitt (MIT, US) - 21-cm cosmology, HERA project
+Prof Jackie Hewitt (MIT, US) - HERA

 Research in Technology